 - enrollment status

 - major field of study

 Corning Community College may disclose directory information without your written consent unless you exercise the option to restrict the release by submitting a formal request to the school.
-Please see the Enrollment Advisement Center.
+Please see the Educational Planning Center.

 Non-directory information is any educational record not considered directory information.
 Non-directory information cannot be released without your written consent.
 Faculty and staff can access non-directory information only if they have a legitimate academic need to do so.
 Non-directory information may include:

 - student identification number

 - race, ethnicity, and/or nationality